-For the Subgroups, all Wyoming schools that meet the minimum n for each subgroup will have to perform as well or better than the schools that were performing among the top 20% in the baseline year.
-The baseline data for the grades 3-8 goals are based on students' performance on Wyoming's statewide assessment in 2015-16.
-The baseline data for the high school goals are based on 11th grade students' performance on ACT assessment in 2015-16.
-A proficient score on the ACT is 21 for math and 23 for reading.
+For the Subgroups, all Wyoming schools that meet the minimum n will have to perform as well or better than the schools that were performing among the top 20% in the baseline year.

-While the goals for All Students and Subgroups are ambitious, they are also attainable because all Wyoming schools not currently meeting the long-term goals, including the lowest-performing schools, have 15 years to meet the goal.
-Appendix A illustrates that the interim targets are reasonable when they are spread out over a 15-year period for All Students and Subgroups.
+These goals are attainable because all Wyoming schools not currently meeting the long-term goals, including the lowest-performing schools, have 15 years to meet the goal.
+Appendix A will illustrate that the interim targets are reasonable when they are spread out over a 15-year period for All Students and Subgroups.

-2. Provide the measurements of interim progress toward meeting the longterm goals for academic achievement in Appendix A.
+2. Provide the measurements of interim progress toward meeting the long-term goals for academic achievement in Appendix A.

-An example of interim targets for All Students and Subgroups are included in Appendix A and are based on schools that performed in the 15th percentile during the baseline year (2015-16).
+The interim targets for All Students and Subgroups are included in Appendix A.

 For All Students and Subgroups, the interim targets will vary from school to school based on their percentile rank during the baseline year (2015-16).
 For example, the school at the 65th percentile for the All Students group in 2015-16 for grades 3-8 math had 59% of its students proficient or advanced.
-Because the goal for the All Students group for all Wyoming schools is to be at or above the school that was at the 65th percentile in the baseline year, a school that performed at the 15th percentile during the baseline year would need to make gains of 4.5% every three years in order to meet the long-term goal for All Students in grades 3-8 math within 15 years.
+Because the goal is for the All Students group for all Wyoming schools is to be at or above the school that was at the 65th percentile in the baseline year, a school that performed at the 15th percentile during the baseline year would need to make gains of 1.5% every year for 15 years to meet the long-term goal for All Students in grades 3-8 math.